Joy-A-Level/Soccer-Analysis/README.md

 # Soccer-Analysis
-Analysis of Soccer games for Professional leagues like UEFA, BundesLiga, FIFA, AFCON
+We attempt to analyze goals scored in football games from professional leagues like UEFA, BundesLiga, FIFA, AFCON